qmhc/vite-plugin-dts/README.md

   /**
    * Depends on the root directory
    *
-   * Defaults base on your vite config root options
+   * By Default it base on 'root' option of your vite config */ root?: string
-   */
-  root?: string